tomio13/RDM-Desktop/python/Readme.md

 During adding values, the entry form always picks up the values of the last entry, so we may spare some typing if only few values changed between steps.

+# Changed on 2023-02-25
-The result takes the keys of the internal elements, and turns the values to lists.
+--The result takes the keys of the internal elements, and turns the values to lists.
 Thus, be careful not to have overlaping names.
-Meaning: use unique names across the whole template.
+Meaning: use unique names across the whole template.--
+The above does not apply, the results stay in a lower level tree structure.
+This then allows setting subsets inside subsets, which allows rather complex templates to work in an iterative manner.

+To set devault values for a subset, the value field can be used under the main label (same level as type: subser), and every subset key needs to be listed with a default value.
+(It may be not really practical for complex trees.)

 # dynamic values
 Template fields which are not part of the form may have some